aws-actions/configure-aws-credentials/README.md

 We recommend using [GitHub's OIDC provider](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) to get short-lived credentials needed for your actions.
 Specifying `role-to-assume` **without** providing an `aws-access-key-id` or a `web-identity-token-file` will signal to the action that you wish to use the OIDC provider.

+If `role-chaining` is `true`, existing credentials in the environment will be used to assume `role-to-assume`.

 The default session duration is **1 hour** when using the OIDC provider to directly assume an IAM Role or when an `aws-session-token` is directly provided.

 The default session duration is **6 hours** when using an IAM User to assume an IAM Role (by providing an `aws-access-key-id`, `aws-secret-access-key`, and a `role-to-assume`) .